Interactive 2025 Data Book - The Annie E. Casey Foundation

 Children without health insurance

-Children with health insurance are more likely to have a regular source of health care they can access for preventive care services and developmental screenings, to treat conditions or to address injuries.
+Children with health insurance are more likely to have a regular source of health care they can access for preventive services, developmental screenings and treatment for physical or mental health needs.
 Children without coverage are less likely than insured children to receive care when they need it.
-Having health insurance can protect families from financial crisis when a child experiences a serious or chronic illness and can help kids remain active, healthy and in school ready to learn.
+Having health insurance can protect families from financial crisis if a child experiences a serious or chronic illness and can help kids remain active, healthy and in school, ready to learn.
+However, not all insurance is adequate — families need comprehensive, affordable coverage and the ability to access high-quality care.

 0%1%2%3%4%5%6%7%8%8%8%